sophieabo/TSWD/README.md

 ![Craggy Gardesn Asheville, NC](Asheville.jpeg)

 # What I hope to learn
 During TSWD I hope to learn about different types of data visualizations, the tools needed to create those visulaizations, and which visualizations are best suited for which situations.
 I am espeically excited to learn how to produce interactive data visualizations and create a portfolio of work.
+I believe that being able to create visualizations will help me effectively describe data and trends throughout my career.

 # Portfolio